packetgeek/ssh_public_key_backdoor/README.md

 This approach is successful primarily because of the ignorance or laziness of users and administrators.  in short:

 * Very few people look at the content of their keyfiles
-* Very few people pay attention their running processes (we can improve this by renaming processes and using subprocessses)
+* Very few people pay attention their running processes.
+We can improve this by renaming processes and hiding things in subprocessses.
-* Very few people pay attention to their outbound connections
+* Very few people pay attention to their outbound connections (I wonder how developement of opensnitch has come.
+Something to check.)
 * As noted in "SSH Mastery", the command embedded in the public key will override any command requested as part of the SSH call.
 In other words, if a user runs "ssh bob@remote_machine.com ifconfig", the "ifconfig" command will be ignored in favor of any command that is embedded in the public key.
 The good news is that the orginal command gets stored in the $SSH_ORIGINAL_COMMAND environment variable.

 ## Assumptions

 * Since adding a backdoor tends to be a post-exploit process, it is assumed that you already have compromised the system administrator's workstation.
-* To complete this lab, you must have some familiarity with: editing text files with vim or nano, and some experience with use of SSH.
+* To complete this lab, you must have some familiarity with: editing text files with vim and use of the SSH command line tool.
 * It is assumed that xxd exists on the remote machines.
 In some distributions, this is installed by default.
 If it's not on your target machines, you may have to develop an approach using other encoding/decoding tools (baseenc, base32, base64, etc.).
 Such is outside of the scope of this worksheet.
-* This demo uses containers based on the Ubuntu 22.04 Docker image, connected in a simple network architecture provided by OpenVSwitch.
+* This demo uses containers based on the Ubuntu 22.04 Docker image, connected in a simple network architecture provided by OpenVirtualSwitch (OVS).
+Scripts ('build' and 'destroy') have been created to allow you to avoid having to learn the syntax.
+That said, installing Docker and OVS is your responsibility (even though it's just "apt-get install -y ....").

 ## Steps: Setting up the demo environment